yizhou-wang/hybrid-movie-recommender/README.md

 In each loop, we use the model above to find neighbors of the user, then write the recommendation results into a csv file.
 This file will be used for data visualization in System G, because System G need to load two csv files as nodes and edges.

+## Results Visualization based on System G

 Result visualization is shown on IBM System G. Use System G to load csv files and use gShell command to show different properties of the recommendation results.

+### Reference:

+This part of code is based on the github open source ar https://github.com/Improving-Movie-Recommender-System-with-User-Behavior-changes-and-Demographics